tox-dev/tox/docs/config.rst

         requires = tox-pipenv
                    setuptools >= 30.0.0

+    .. versionchanged:: 3.23.0

+    When tox is invoked with the ``--no-provision`` flag, the provision won't be attempted, tox will fail instead.

 .. conf:: provision_tox_env ^ string ^ .tox

     .. versionadded:: 3.8.0

     Name of the virtual environment used to provision a tox having all dependencies specified inside :conf:`requires` and :conf:`minversion`.

+    .. versionchanged:: 3.23.0

+    When tox is invoked with the ``--no-provision`` flag, the provision won't be attempted, tox will fail instead.

 .. conf:: toxworkdir ^ PATH ^ {toxinidir}/.tox